Charles is a Senior Consultant based in the New York office.

-Charles served many roles during his 27-year career at New York City Parks.
-As the former Principal Urban Designer for NYC Parks, Charles led the preparation of major park master plans that corrected problems, highlighted natural attributes, and addressed emerging recreational needs.
-Under his direction, the department explored responses to the design imperatives of the 21st century, web-based planning tools and communication, and the role of planning in creating community.
-His projects included master plans for the northern Manhattan parks, Van Cortlandt Park, Crotona Park, and Riverside Park.
+As the former Principal Urban Designer for NYC Parks, Charles led the preparation of major park master plans including Northern Manhattan, VanCortlandt and Riverside Parks.
+Under his direction, the Department explored responses to the design imperatives of the 21st century; web based planning tools and communication, as well as the role of planning in creating community.